Aliases for CD101 Gene

 GeneCards Summary for CD101 Gene

 CD101 (CD101 Molecule) is a Protein Coding gene.
 Diseases associated with CD101 include Langerhans Cell Histiocytosis and Histiocytosis.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Innate Immune System and Translocation of ZAP-70 to Immunological synapse.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in cyclic amides.
 An important paralog of this gene is IGSF3.

 UniProtKB/Swiss-Prot Summary for CD101 Gene

 Plays a role as inhibitor of T-cells proliferation induced by CD3.
 Inhibits expression of IL2RA on activated T-cells and secretion of IL2.
 Inhibits tyrosine kinases that are required for IL2 production and cellular proliferation.
 Inhibits phospholipase C-gamma-1/PLCG1 phosphorylation and subsequent CD3-induced changes in intracellular free calcium.
 Prevents nuclear translocation of nuclear factor of activated T-cell to the nucleus.
 Plays a role in the inhibition of T-cell proliferation via IL10 secretion by cutaneous dendritic cells.
 May be a marker of CD4(+) CD56(+) leukemic tumor cells.